Abdul Kuddas Makhan

-Abdul Kuddus Makhan (1 July 1947 - 10 February 1994) was a Bangladesh Awami League politician and the former Member of Parliament of Comilla-5.
+Abdul Kuddus Makhan (1 July 1947 – 10 February 1994) was a Bangladesh Awami League politician and a member of parliament for Comilla-5.

 Early life

 Makhan was born on 1 July 1947 in Brahmanbaria, East Bengal, British India.
 He studied at Brahmanbaria College and Dhaka University.
 He was a leader of the Six point movement.

 Career

-Makhan served in the Jubo League as a Presidium Member.
+Makhan served in the Jubo League as a presidium member.
 He was elected to parliament from Comilla-5 as a Bangladesh Awami League candidate in 1973.
 From 1992 to 1994 he was a member of the Awami League central working committee.

 Death

 Makhan died on 10 February 1994.